li-han-zhang/Go_passphrase/README.md

 # Introduction
-Some Crypto Wallet can only create 12-word passphrase, but now the tool can create a 24-word passphrase and you are able to edit the binary-based file that can devires passphrase.
+    Some crypto wallets can only create a 12‑word passphrase.
+However, this tool can generate a 24‑word passphrase, and it also allows you to edit the binary file that the passphrase is derived from.
+This tool generates passphrases using BIP‑39, which contains 2048 words.
+Each word represents 11 bits of binary data, and you can modify the binary file as randomly as you like.
 # Installation
 ## 1.Clone this repository
 ```